 There is an ancient story about Honi, known as the Circle Maker.
 One day, he saw a man planting a carob tree and asked him how long it would take to bear fruit.
 The man replied that it would take seventy years.
-Honi asked, “Are you certain you will live seventy years to eat from … Continue reading Tree of Purpose
+Honi asked, “Are you certain you will live seventy years to eat from … Continue reading [Ritual] Tree of Purpose

 Tag: health and wellness